melkerton/postgrest-crud-dart/README.md

 }
 ```

-See [example/](https://github.com/KernlAnnik/postgrest-crud-dart/tree/main/example) for a more detailed example.
+See [example/] folder (https://github.com/KernlAnnik/postgrest-crud-dart/tree/main/example) for a more detailed example.